 Suppose we could reduce the frequency of suicides by punishing people who say things that may contribute to a person’s motivation to perpetrate self-harm.
 To be sure, there is often a preexisting condition like depression lying in back of self-harm.
 But who is attributing COVID-19 deaths to high blood pressure or type II diabetes?
 It’s the pathogen (that the vast majority of people survive).
 With suicide, it would follow that persons saying hurtful things to vulnerable people is the proximate and therefore primary cause of death from suicide.
 Would that justify suppressing the right to free expression?
 Or is free expression for all who wish to pursue it more important than the lives of those who are prone to suicide?

 In the end, humans cannot mastermind death, disease, and injury.
 Nor can the government.
 Life is risky.
-And death is inevitable.
+Death is inevitable.
 We can take steps to reduce the risks for most things we face in life.
 But we mustn’t adopt measures that substantially diminish the freedom of all.